 The food you give your pet can impact their gut health.
 Heavily processed foods and the use of antibiotics in the ingredients mean pet foods can harm the microbiome.
 Human-grade and fresh foods may be worth considering if your pet shows any signs of digestive issues.

 There are some probiotic products for dogs that specifically claim to promote calm behavior and alleviate anxiety.
-Other probiotic supplements geared toward general digestive health are available for dogs or cats.
-However, how well they work for reducing anxiety or aggression is an area that needs further research.
+Other probiotic supplements geared toward general digestive health are available for dogs or cats, but further research is needed to determine how well they work for reducing anxiety or aggression.
 Still, they may be a good option to consider if your pet is experiencing issues or as a preventive measure.

-“There’s a lot we don’t know about probiotics,” says Dr. Hekman.
+“There’s a lot we don’t know about probiotics,” Dr. Hekman says.
 “Some pet owners do include them proactively; others don’t.
 But since they are very safe, there is no harm in doing so.
 Just be sure to always let your veterinarian know about any supplements you are giving your pet.”